ibm-cloud-docs/logs-router/settings.md

 Check that you have IAM permissions to read, update, or both the {{site.data.keyword.logs_routing_full_notm}} account settings.

-## Getting account settings using the CLI
+## Getting details of the account settings by using the CLI
 {: #settings-get-using-cli}
 {: cli}